Axlefublr/helix/README.md

 Typing things in takes a long time, while being done so often.

 Let's take `:open` for example. \
-If you want to open a path with a really long path, you will ideally want to type in the minimum amount of characters possible, to then press <kbd>Tab</kbd> to autocomplete, on *each* path component. \
+If you want to open a file with a really long path, you will ideally want to type in the minimum amount of characters possible, to then press <kbd>Tab</kbd> to autocomplete, on *each* path component. \
 This consistently gets annoying when the string you need to type in to tab complete is long too. \
 If you want to complete `~/downgrade/test.lua`, you need to type in `downg` to tab complete, because `Downloads` also exists in that directory. \
 Then maybe in `downgrade`, there is also `test.py`.
 Now you have to type in `test.l` and at that point, it's not even worth completing.